Comm Major Frequently Asked Questions

 Got questions?
 We've got answers!

 Click on the questions below to read the answers to the most frequently asked questions we hear from prospective Communication majors.
-If you are unable to find an answer to your question on this page, please contact Alison Feather.

 Yes!
 However, transfer students wishing to declare the Communication major must first be accepted and matriculated into the College of Arts & Sciences.
 All students who are part of the College of Arts & Science are welcome to declare the Communication major.
 Find out more information about transfer admissions.